UdeS-CoBIUS/GenePredictionReviewBenchmark/README.md

 <h4> Data inputs </h4>

-We used the dataset proposed in <a href="https://forge.icube.unistra.fr/n.scalzitti/g3po"> the project G3PO</a> that represents over 800 sequences from a wide range of species.
+We used the dataset proposed in <a href="https://forge.icube.unistra.fr/n.scalzitti/g3po"> the G3PO project</a> that represents over 800 sequences from a wide range of species.
 The data are stored in the ``g3po_main/References/Fasta_confirmed`` directory.

-All files in the g3po_main folder follow the guidelines described in <a href="https://forge.icube.unistra.fr/n.scalzitti/g3po">the project G3PO </a>.
+All files in the g3po_main folder follow the guidelines described in <a href="https://forge.icube.unistra.fr/n.scalzitti/g3po">the G3PO project</a>.
 For instance, you can retrieve the specific species list in ``g3po_main/Sequences_types`` directory.

 <h4> Test descriptions and outputs </h4>

 * `test_prediction_augustus` operated by the file launch_prediction.py.
-    * description : Predictions using augustus
+    * description : Generate predictions using augustus
     * output : The predictions are generated and stored in ``g3po_main/Predictions/augustus`` directory.

 * `test_prediction_helixer` operated by the file launch_prediction.py.